mpboddie/TipsyBrewPourOver/README.md

 Keep tabs on the everyday progress of this project at [TipsyBrew](https://tipsybrew.com/tags/pourover/).
 Project code and models will be stored here on GitHub though.

 ## earlyPhase.ino
 This is the exact code that the Phase 0.5 demonstration used.
 There are some slight issues with this, but nothing that prevents a cup of coffee from being made.
 I would have preferred to hold it back for some polishing before putting it up here, but I am trying to fight those instincts and make this as public as possible.
 As always, check [TipsyBrew](https://tipsybrew.com/blog/2020-03-01-success-first-cup-video/) for the 0.5 demonstration and related news on the [pour over project](https://tipsybrew.com/projects).
+Early Phase was kind of like the moon shot code to demonstrate that the POR would work.
+It is still being used to make coffee daily to fuel Tipsy during mkII progress, but it is not long for this world.

+## Mk II has begun
+Mark II of the POR is aimed towards a complete kit for others to build.
+That means I am trying to create a stable design.
+At the moment of writing it will be the leading edge design, but once completed I will do my best to heavily document it and hopefully a community will grow with it.